mlcodewerks/mlcodewerks/README.md

 ## Why WTFPL/Unlicense?

-* Found in many actual situations, the GPL and related licenses are a paper tiger.
+* Found in many actual situations, the GPL is a paper tiger.
 Only useful when defended in court.

 ## Why some stuff missing?